 Lesson: A picture paints a thousand words

-The above cliché outdates the internet by many decades, but the fact that the World Wide Web is a visual platform means that it still rings true.
-Images, videos, and infographics are a lot easier to consume – especially for non-native speakers – and GoPro uses those items very well indeed.
+The above cliché outdates the internet by many decades, but the fact that the World Wide Web is a visual platform means it still rings true.
+Images, videos, and infographics are much easier to consume – especially for non-native speakers – and GoPro uses those items very well.

-GoPro’s above landing page includes a video that shows users what’s capable with their products.
-It builds excitement, engages the clients, and answers a lot of the questions they may have had before they’ve even been asked (such as can it be used underwater).
-Videos tend to generate a far stronger emotional reaction, which increases conversions by 86% is more likely to bring impulse buys too.
+GoPro’s above landing page includes a video showing users what their products are capable of.
+It builds excitement, engages the clients, and answers many of the questions they may have had before being asked (such as whether it can be used underwater).
+In addition, videos tend to generate a far stronger emotional reaction, which increases conversions by 86% and is more likely to bring impulse buys too.

-Of course, this all works exceptionally well for the GoPro brand due to the products being sold.
-Still, even if your business doesn’t sell cameras, videos and other visual media can go a long way to providing winning insight and encouraging users to buy your items or discover more.
+Of course, this works exceptionally well for the GoPro brand due to the products sold.
+Still, even if your business doesn’t sell cameras, videos and other visual media can provide winning insight and encourage users to buy your items or discover more.

 When used well, landing pages are your ticket to increased conversions.
-Given that you can use different landing pages for various products, services, locations, and audiences, there’s no need to overcomplicate any given page.
+You don’t need to overcomplicate any page because you can use different landing pages for various products, services, locations, and audiences.

 Instead, focus on the ideas above while paying extra attention to analytical tools for ongoing improvements, and your sales will soar in no time.